Delete search term

 Aim

-The aim of this study is to record the current state of research and to gain initial insights into the use of substances in chronic pain for the maintenance of occupational performance.
+The aim of this study was to record the current state of research and to gain initial insights into the use of substances in chronic pain for the maintenance of occupational performance.

 Methods